 Scholarly articles are published in scholarly or academic journals.
-While the content found in each journal is subject specific, there are some similarities that these types of articles share.
+While the content found in each journal is subject-specific, there are some similarities that these types of articles share.

 Click each of the orange plus signs to learn more.

-You can read the full text article for this example using our databases or by clicking on the PDF file below.
+You can read the full-text article for this example using our databases or by clicking on the PDF file below.
 You will need to log in with your MEID and password.

 This section is a derivative of "Parts of a Scholarly Article" by Kathy Essmiller, licensed under CC BY-NC.